If you’re wondering how to clean and maintain church pews regularly, we at McPhail Church Services have got you covered.

 Refinishing Wood Pews:

 If your wooden church pews are showing signs of wear, are stained, scratched, cracked, or faded, it may be time to refurbish them.
-McPhail Church Services is renowned for our full service pew refinishing: We’ll come out, pick up your pews, then bring them to our factory where we’ll sand them, stain them, reupholster if needed, then deliver and install them back in your sanctuary in a timely fashion.
+McPhail Church Services is renowned for our full-service pew refinishing: We’ll come out, pick up your pews, then bring them to our factory where we’ll sand them, stain them, reupholster if needed, then deliver and install them back in your sanctuary in a timely fashion.
 McPhail also does pew repairs, replacing damaged boards or sanding down rough edges.

 Refinishing your existing church pews also protects your investment, extending the life of your pews, and increasing the value of your church.
 And it can make them more comfortable for your congregants.